Krabat (novel): Characters

 The characters of this novel provide a stark distinction between good and evil.
 Krabat, his love interest (the girl), Tonda, Juro, Witko and Michal stand for the side of the good, whereas the master of the mill, the Goodman and the one journeyman who betrays his brothers stand for the bad.
-There are, however, a few journeymen who are indifferent or ambiguous to the ongoing struggle, and who neither support nor oppose the master.

 Interpretation

-Although the story is quite close to the original Sorbian tale of Krabat that dates back to the 18th century, Preußler himself also considered it to tell the story of himself, his generation, and all young people who encounter power and its temptations and get ensnarled by it.
+Although the story is based on a Wendish (Sorbian) folk legend that Preußler heard as a child, Preußler also felt it told the story of himself, his generation, and all young people who encounter power and its temptations and get ensnarled by it.

+Critical reception

+The original English translation, The Satanic Mill was reviewed for The New York Times in 1973, the novelist Isaac Bashevis Singer praised the rich and detailed descriptions of the working of the mill.
+However, he was critical of the realism of the detail descriptions not matching the mysticism of the supernatural elements.
+He wrote that the material may have suited a shorter form and better explanation of the character's motivations and individuality.

+Later reviews have been more admiring.
+In Strange Horizons, Erin Horáková described the story as one where people participate in systems of harm without fully grasping their own role.
+Her review draws attention to the year of publication, 1971, against the background of post-war West Germany with elements of the story echoing fascist and communist work projects.
+In the 2014 New York Review Books edition for Words Without Borders, Emma Garman argued that the novel was both timeless and original, standing up to today's examinations of children's and young adult fiction as being both entertaining and a commentary on human capacity to submit to, and resist, corruption.

 Publication history in English

 Anthea Bell's English translation was first published in 1972 by Abelard-Schuman as The Satanic Mill.
 Subsequent editions of this translation have been published under various titles, including: